Developing your soft skills

 - volunteer somewhere you will talk to the public

-- take an online course - like how to give work presentations
+- take an online course, like on how to give work presentations

 - time management